 The consumer is charged five to 15 percent of the reservation subtotal, which is usually refundable for a limited time if the booking is made well in advance.
 The amount depends on various factors and is shown to the guests before they confirm their reservation on the checkout panel.

-At the same time, Airbnb also takes out a 3 percent commission from the host for a visit, so the rest is the owner's to keep.
+At the same time, Airbnb also takes out a 3 percent commission as guest servicing fees from the host for a visit, so the rest is the owner's to keep.
 The price can be set according to a night's stay or a week or even a whole month.
 Another option given to the guests is to avail the Experiences option, and then they are charged a 20% service fee from the hosts.

 Payment plan corresponding to dates